holepunchto/autobase/README.md

 ### `AutobaseHostCalls`

-An instance of this is passed to apply and can be used in apply to invoke the following side effects on the base itself.
+An instance of this is passed to `apply` and can be used to invoke the following side effects on the base itself.

 #### `await host.addWriter(key, { indexer = true })`